groue/GRMustache/Guides/view_model.md

 `valueForMustacheKey:` returns the value that would be rendered by a tag containing a single identifier: `[context valueForMustacheKey:@"name"]` returns the value that would be rendered by the `{{ name }}` tag.
 It looks in the context stack for an object that provides the given key, and returns this value.
 It returns nil if the key could not be resolved.

-You may also need to fetch the value of more complex Mustache expressions such as `user.name` or `uppercase(user.name)` with the `valueForMustacheExpression:error:` method.
+You may also need to fetch the value of more complex Mustache expressions such as `user.name` or `uppercase(user.name)`.
+This is the job of the `valueForMustacheExpression:error:` method.

 For example: